OpenNMT/OpenNMT-tf/docs/configuration.md

   # (optional) Save evaluation predictions in model_dir/eval/.
   save_eval_predictions: false
-  # (optional) Evalutator or list of evaluators that are called on the saved evaluation
+  # (optional) Scorer or list of scorers that are called on the saved evaluation
   # predictions.
-  # Available evaluators: bleu, rouge
+  # Available scorers: bleu, rouge, wer, ter, prf
-  external_evaluators: bleu
+  scorers: bleu

   # (optional) The width of the length buckets to select batch candidates from.
   # If set, the eval data will be sorted by length to increase the translation